immunefi-team/Bounty_Boosts/Alchemix/31151 - [SC - Medium] Delegation Saturation Leading to Asset Freezing....md

 # Delegation Saturation Leading to Asset Freezing and Operational Disruption in VotingEscrow

-Submitted on Mon May 13 2024 11:22:16 GMT-0400 (Atlantic Standard Time) by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 13th 2024 at 17:22:16 UTC by @Limbooo for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31151